olivercox/blackjack/README.md

 ## Overview

 I decided to focus on creating a simplied game of Blackjack in client side Javascript and Angularjs.
-Although toyed with the idea of a server side solution with multiplayer features I felt this would increase the complexity and time required without adding anything to the goal.
+Although I toyed with the idea of a server side solution with multiplayer features, I felt this would increase the complexity and time required without adding anything to the goal.

 My goal, was to create a Blackjack game in angularjs that would demonstrate